mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 ### 2.2 Maven resources plugin issues

+At least one issue may be reported by the [Maven resources plugin](http://maven.apache.org/plugins/maven-resources-plugin/).

 #### 2.2.1 Using platform encoding (UTF-8 actually) to copy filtered resources, i.e. build is platform dependent!

 The Maven resources plugin may throw a warning of the form